iscc/iscc-schema/docs/context/index.md

 <small><http://purl.org/iscc/terms/#parts></small>
 !!! term ""
-    Indicates items that are part of this item via Content-Codes (inverse-property: belongs).
+    Indicates items that are part of this item via Content-Codes (inverse-property belongs).

 ## part_of